Edmonds College Logo

 hsinmei.lin@edmonds.edu

-When I am not teaching, reading, or writing, you can find me exploring the PNW outdoors with my partner and our dogs, gardening, researching new dishes to cook, or simply soaking up the sun (if the weather permits)!
+When I am not teaching, reading, or writing, you can find me exploring the PNW outdoors with my partner and our dogs, gardening, researching new dishes to cook and different ways to brew a nice cup of coffee, or simply soaking up the sun (if the weather permits!).

 TOP